Geodesics in the conformally flat Eisenhart metric

 The nonrelativistic mechanics in (3+1) dimensions can be studied by means of the Eisenhart approach, from the properties of a curved plane wave geometry in (4+1) dimensions.
 The Newtonian potential arises by taking a nonrelativistic limit of the Schwarzschild-de Sitter space.
 Moreover, the time-dependent Schrodinger equation is generated by the wave function corresponding to the 5-dimensional Eisenhart geometry with an arbitrary $V(\vec{x},t)$.

-We studied in this paper the pure cosmological case when $V(r) = -m\omega^{2}r^{2}/2$ and the Eisenhart metric becomes conformally flat.
+We studied in this paper the pure cosmological case when $V(r) = -m\omega^{2}r^{2}/2$ and the Eisenhart metric may be written in a conformally flat form.
 The stress tensor generating the curvature has only one nonzero component related to the cosmological constant $\Lambda = 3\omega^{2}$.
+Moreover, it is traceless and may correspond to an imperfect fluid, with null transversal pressures and nonzero energy flux densities.
 The radial geodesics are investigated, stressing the linear character of the functions $R(T)$ and $Y(T)$.